shanjingheng/test-swagger/测试报告/java_online_api_client/docs/GroupsApi.md

 <a name="orgNameAppNameChatgroupsGroupIdDelete"></a>
 # **orgNameAppNameChatgroupsGroupIdDelete**
-> orgNameAppNameChatgroupsGroupIdDelete(orgName, appName, authorization, groupId)
+> String orgNameAppNameChatgroupsGroupIdDelete(orgName, appName, authorization, groupId)

 Delete a Group